tauri-apps/tauri-docs/docs/testing/webdriver/example/selenium.md

 If you are familiar with JS testing frameworks, `describe`, `it`, and `expect` should look familiar.
 We also have semi-complex `before()` and `after()` callbacks to setup and teardown mocha.
-Lines that are not the tests themselves have comments explaining what the setup and teardown code is doing.
-If you were familiar with the Spec file from the [WebdriverIO example](webdriverio#spec), you will notice a lot more code that isn't tests, as we have to set up a few more WebDriver related items.
+Lines that are not the tests themselves have comments explaining the setup and teardown code.
+If you were familiar with the Spec file from the [WebdriverIO example](webdriverio#spec), you notice a lot more code that isn't tests, as we have to set up a few more WebDriver related items.

 ## Running the Test Suite

-Now that we are all set up with our dependencies and our test script, lets run it!
+Now that we are all set up with our dependencies and our test script, let's run it!

 <Tabs groupId="package-manager"
 defaultValue="yarn"